-As in Sargent and Williams, the indictment here provides sufficient information to fairly inform the defendants of those offenses.
-The defendants know the day on which the alleged crimes occurred: January 6, 2021, which is alleged in all counts.
-See ECF 140.
-Both defendants know that all charged conduct occurred in this district, from the indictment's allegation.
+Randolph does not dispute that all of the elements of each offense are properly alleged in the indictment.
+That, by itself, identifies the criminal conduct with which Randolph is charged.
+As in Sargent and Williams, the indictment provides sufficient information to fairly inform Randolph of those offenses.
+Randolph knows the day on which the alleged crimes occurred: January 6, 2021, which is alleged in all counts.
+See ECF 80.
+He knows that all charged conduct occurred in this District, from the indictment's allegation.
 Id.
 Multiple counts specifically refer to conduct on U.S. Capitol grounds, further narrowing the "where" of the charged crimes, and at a time when the Vice President was and would be temporarily visiting.
+Counts One and Eleven relate specifically to an existing civil disorder and to a law enforcement officer.
+ECF 80.
+Counts Two, Three, Five, Six, and Seven refer to the specific type of "deadly or dangerous weapon" that Defendants used: a metal crowd control barrier.
+Id.
 The statutes charged are not so unusually vague that they require allegations beyond the elements of the offenses.